bearstech/pussh/README.md

 Speed is mainly sensitive to network latency.
 You may first login into one of your remote LAN machine with ssh forwarding (ssh -A) then run 'pussh' from there, the closest possible from its targets.
-Here is a real benchmark on a Gigabit LAN with OpenSSH 5.x on all servers :
+Here is a real benchmark on a Gigabit LAN :

     $ time pussh -f servers -r 100 date
     ...